 - The Great Hall of the People in Beijing.

 - Karst Mountains in Xingping

 Domestic flights in China are cheap, making it easy to get around and cover large distances.
 Trip.com offer the best deals both domestically and with flights to and from China.

 However, here at thetripgoeson we are all about overland travel!
 China has one of the best rail networks in the world which is inexpensive by world standards, convenient and comfortable.
 There are two different networks; the slower sleeper trains and ultra-modern bullet trains.

-The bullet train is a great way to cover long distances quickly and the routes are ever expanding.
+The bullet train is a great way to cover long distances quickly and the routes are ever-expanding.
 If you want to travel from say Beijing to Xi’an the fast train takes just 4.5 hours.

 Considering a flight is 2.5 hours not including check-in, queuing etc, it can actually work out quicker to take the train.

 Sleeper trains are a great way to get around the country, especially for those on a budget.
-Not only are they much cheaper than the fast trains, but it also means you can save on a night’s accomodation costs and wake up at your destination!
+Not only are they much cheaper than the fast trains, but it also means you can save on a night’s accommodation costs and wake up at your destination!